 Most of America, however, did not give proper respect to the Jets, and when Joe Namath gave his now-famous guarantee, his audacity made headlines across the country.
 The AFL’ers made news again just three days later when the Jets in fact stunned the world by beating the Colts by a score of 16-7.
 The Kansas City Chiefs defeated the Minnesota Vikings the following year in Super Bowl IV, and so the leagues merged with two Super Bowl victories each; total parity.

-Just in its infancy 50 years ago, the Super Bowl was not like it is today.
+The Super Bowl was not like it is today.
 There were not any commemorative football card sets, limited edition lithographs, pennants, and every other trinket imaginable for fans to collect.
 In fact, in comparison there is very little for standard collectors (re: collectors without limitless budgets) to acquire that would be contemporary to the actual game, and not a collectable made decades later as some sort of “throwback” piece.

 Publications are another avenue in which affordable, vintage material is available.
 Sports Illustrated featured Joe Namath on two covers that pertained to Super Bowl III, including the ‘Super Hero, Super Joe‘ cover.
 Either magazine is often for sale in the $20-$30 range but at last check, there weren’t many available.
 Newspapers, though even more difficult to find, run about the same or a little higher, depending on quality.